 This course is part of the MA North American Studies, but other students are welcome too if there are places available.

-the ability to provide constructive feedback to, and formulate criticism of, the work of others and the ability to evaluate the value of such criticism and feedback on one’s own work and incorporate it.
+develop students’ ability to provide constructive feedback to and formulate criticism of the work of other students and the ability to evaluate the value of such criticism and feedback on one’s own work and incorporate it.

 Mode of instruction

 Oral presentation (15%);

 Blackboard postings and participation in class discussion (15%);